RakipInitiative/ModelRepository/README.md

 * support Petra on supply chain models
 * Gropin
-  * create test-toy-model with response surface, time to multiply and kinetic growth model
   * transfer complete annotation data to all models
+    * mostly done, bugfixing for rare cases and parameter annotation
   * bugfixing rare cases model script transfer errors due to inconsistencies in gropin database
+  * bugfixing visualisation for 4 or more variables
-  * create transfer script for "time to multiply by X log steps"-models
+  * create transfer script for "time to multiply by X log steps"-models for all models
   * analyse macros in gropin
-  * create transfer script for "kinetic modelling" for growth models
+  * create transfer script for "kinetic modelling" for growth models for all models
   * GNG models
 * test all finished models on VRE